Introduction:

 Back rolling after spraying is an important step in achieving a high-quality finish, but it’s not always necessary.
 The decision to back roll depends on the surface you’re painting, the type of paint you’re using, and the quality of your spray gun.
 When in doubt, it’s always best to err on the side of caution and back roll to ensure a flawless finish.

-You may also like: How Do You Mix Paint For An Electric Sprayer?
+You may also like: Do You Have To Brush After Using A Paint Sprayer?

 Frequently Asked Questions